Future Leaders: Arid Recovery

 Funding context

-Each year, the program gives three to four young people the opportunity to work in a living laboratory in South Australia’s arid north, gaining skills that will help them establish their careers.
+Rendere’s commitment to supporting and promoting next-generation environmental leaders extends to Arid Recovery‘s innovative intern program, which gives three to four young people the opportunity to work in a living laboratory in South Australia’s arid north each year, gaining skills that will help them establish their careers.

 Organisational background